 The number of different Snoopy balloons that have flown over Manhattan throughout the years, prior to the newest Snoopy debuting this year.
 There have also been 4 different Mickey balloons.

-The tallest height, in feet, that the balloons can stand up to.
-But, they all also fold up small enough to be trucked through the Lincoln Tunnel the night before!
+The tallest balloon height, in feet, that the Macy's Day Parade had introduced.
+An 80-foot Superman made his first appearance in the 1980 parade and has since set the record for tallets balloon.
+Interestingly enough, this massive balloon can also fold up small enough to be trucked through the Lincoln Tunnel the night before!